Double8 – MTB & MTB – EA

 E-MTB 2-person relay

-2 ranking categories based on cumulative battery power: (less than 1200 Wh / 1200 Wh and +) with a women’s / men’s / mixed ranking for each.
+2 ranking categories based on cumulative battery power: (less than 1200 Wh or 1200 Wh and over) with a women’s / men’s / mixed ranking for each.

-The team must have 2 batteries of at least 500Wh for rotational charging between each loop.
+The team must have 2 batteries of at least 500Wh in order to alternate the battery being charged between each loop.